elleem/reading-notes/readme.md

  - use quotes to search for an item with a space in the title
  - use \ to negate the space

+### Version Control ###
+- use VCS to allow you to save drafts
+- allows you to save on your drive, or collaborative save CVCS, admin rights
+- DVCS distributed as fail safe, spec mirror repositories

+### Git ###
+- allows snapshots, usu local, really effective at tracking changes, good at preventing loss of data
+- 3 states: committed, modified, staged
+- data stored locally, changed but not committed to db, flagged a file's changed version to be committed